balakarthikeyan/notes/questions/angular.md

 - `Writable signals:` These are signals that you can change.
 For example, if you have a signal for a number, you can increase or decrease this number.
 - `Computed signals:` Their value depends on other signals.
 If the signal they depend on changes, they change too.
-Effects: These are special functions that respond when signal values change.
+- `Effects:` These are special functions that respond when signal values change.

 ## What are RxJS Operators ?
 - `toSignal:` As httpClient returns an observable, a good approach is to use toSignal() to convert or transform the observables into a signal.

 - `Subject:` A Subject is a special type of Observable which shares a single execution path among observers and allows values to be multicast to many Observers.
 Their message (the subject) is being delivered to many (multicast) people (the observers) at once.
 This is the basis of multicasting.
+Subjects are like Event Emitters: they maintain a registry of many listeners.

 - `interval:` An operator that returns an observable which emits numbers in sequence based on provided timeframe.